 \subsection{Gas kinematics in the nuclear region}

 The [C II]-emitting gas in SDSS J0129-0035 shows clear velocity gradients, suggesting that most of the gas is likely from a rotating disk.
 The ordered motion constrains the dynamical mass of the quasar host galaxy within the [C II]-emitting region (see details Section 4.3).
-The $\rm 0.2''$ resolution [C II] image of SDSS J0129-0035 also reveals additional gas clumps, in particular, the components in the $\leq0.2''$ region of the PV-diagram with velocities of $\rm \sim\pm200\,km\,s^{-1}$ (Marked as No. 3 and 4 in the lower panel of Figure 2) and the two extended features as were described in Section 3.
+The $\rm 0.2''$ resolution [C II] image of SDSS J0129-0035 also reveals additional gas clumps, in particular, the components in the $\leq0.2''$ region of the PV-diagram with velocities of $\rm \sim\pm200\,km\,s^{-1}$ (Marked as No. 3 and 4 in the lower panel of Figure 3) and the two extended features as were described in Section 3.
 Though the individual tentative peaks with limited ($\rm 3\sim4\sigma$, Figure 3) SNR should be checked with deeper observations, we argue that the rotating velocity field with turbulent clumps reveals complex kinematics of the gas component in the nuclear region.
 Note that similar turbulent rotating gas disks were also reported with the CO(6-5) and [C II] images of SDSS J231038.88+185519.7 at z=6.0 \citep{feruglio18} and the [C II] image of VIKING J030516.92$-$315056.0 at z=6.6 \citep{venemans19} and was discussed in recent numerical simulations (e.g., \citealp{lupi19}); the gas around these powerful quasars show significant dynamical evolution with sub-structures, including spirals, outflow and inflow clumps, and/or truncated disk.